Bill Butler (cinematographer): Early life and education

+working as a signal caller due to his background with high frequency electronics.
+However, he was discharged when an untreated hernia was discovered.
+Butler then graduated with a degree in engineering from the University of Iowa.

 Early career

 Butler began his career as an engineer at a radio station in Gary, Indiana.
 He subsequently moved to Chicago, where he helped design and build the first television stations at the ABC affiliate and later at WGN-TV.
 When WGN went on the air, Butler operated a live video camera for commercials and for locally produced programs.
 At his tenure with WGN, Butler met William Friedkin.

 Friedkin asked Butler to be his cinematographer on The People vs. Paul Crump, a documentary that focused on a prisoner who was slated for execution in Illinois.
-It was a docudrama that resulted in the governor of Illinois' commuting the prisoner's death sentence.
+It was a docudrama that resulted in the governor of Illinois commuting the prisoner's death sentence.
 "I was very successful in television, so I had no reason to go into film," Butler said.
 "But I knew Bill Friedkin was interested in making a film documentary, and he needed a cinematographer.
 He asked me to assist him.
 And I did."
 As a result, Butler's interest shifted from live television to film documentaries.
-In a 2005 interview, Butler credited Friedkin for giving him his first actual job in the film industry.
+In a 2005 interview, Butler credited Friedkin with giving him his first actual job in the film industry.